How to Create a Subdomain on WAMP

 Add an entry for VirtualHost (Sub-domain)

 After opening the file add the following lines for your main domain and sub-domain save the file and exit.
-Back up the file before you change it.
+Its best to keep a backup of file before making any changes.

 <VirtualHost *:80>